One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Implementation Details

 \textbf{Adaptive Stage Transition Triggers.} The transition from stage $s-1$ to stage $s$ is governed by a dual-trigger mechanism, balancing learning progress against a fixed budget: \begin{enumerate}[leftmargin=*] \item \textbf{Progress-based Trigger:} A new stage is initiated if the number of newly solved tasks within the current stage reaches a predefined quota $Q_s$. \item \textbf{Budget-based Trigger:} To prevent stagnation on particularly arduous tasks, a transition is forced if the iteration count within the current stage exceeds a pre-allocated limit, calculated as $\lceil (T_{\max} - T_0) / S \rceil$. \end{enumerate}

-\textbf{Optimization and Parameter Isolation.} In any given stage $s$, the forward pass for a weight matrix $W_0 \in \theta_B$ is dynamically composed as:
+\textbf{Optimization and Parameter Isolation.} A key principle of DPS is parameter isolation.
+At any given stage $s \ge 1$, the effective weight matrix $W^{(s)}$ is dynamically composed from the base weight $W_0 \in \theta_B$ and all accumulated adapters:

-Crucially, upon entering a new stage $s$, all prior parameters—the backbone $\theta_B$ and the matrices of all previously introduced adapters $\{A_j, B_j\}_{j=1}^{s-1}$—are \textit{frozen}.
-Optimization is thereby focused \textit{exclusively on} the newly added LoRA module $\Delta\theta_s = \{A_s, B_s\}$ and on the \textit{full set of} currently active scaling factors $\{\alpha_j\}_{j=1}^{s}$.
-In practice, this is achieved by using `torch.detach()` on the outputs of adapters from previous stages, which stops their gradients while preserving their forward contribution.
+Upon entering a new stage $s$, all prior parameters—the backbone $\theta_B$ (pre-trained in Stage 0) and the matrices of all previously introduced adapters $\{\Delta\theta_j\}_{j=1}^{s-1}$—are \textit{frozen}.
+To resolve scale ambiguity between the new adapter and its scalar, the scaling factor $\alpha_s$ for the currently active adapter $\Delta\theta_s$ is temporarily fixed at 1.
+Optimization is thereby focused \textit{exclusively on} the newly added LoRA module $\Delta\theta_s$, the base model's scaling factor $\alpha_0$, and the set of scaling factors corresponding to previously frozen adapters, $\{\alpha_j\}_{j=1}^{s-1}$.

-This strategy provides two decisive advantages: \begin{itemize}[leftmargin=*] \item It implements a \textit{resource-efficient training curriculum}, as new parameters are only introduced when required by the remaining unsolved tasks. \item By isolating new learning within dedicated adapters, DPS provides \textit{targeted plasticity} for difficult tasks while \textit{preventing catastrophic forgetting or negative transfer} to previously mastered skills, whose knowledge is preserved in the frozen backbone and prior adapters. \end{itemize}
+This strategy yields two principal advantages: \begin{itemize}[leftmargin=*] \item It implements a \textit{resource-efficient training curriculum}, as new parameters are only introduced when required by the remaining unsolved tasks. \item By isolating new learning within dedicated adapters, DPS provides \textit{targeted plasticity} for difficult tasks while \textit{preventing catastrophic forgetting or negative transfer} to previously mastered skills, whose knowledge is preserved in the frozen backbone and prior adapters. \end{itemize}

-\textbf{Stabilized Learnable Scaling Factors.} To prevent training instability from unbounded learnable scalars, we constrain the scaling factors $\alpha_j$ within a narrow, stable range (e.g., $[0.8, 1.2]$).
+\textbf{Stabilized Learnable Scaling Factors.} To prevent training instability from unbounded learnable scalars, we constrain the scaling factors $\alpha_j$ within a narrow, stable range (e.g., centered at 1.0).
 This is achieved via a re-parameterization trick, where each $\alpha_j$ is computed from an unbounded underlying parameter $\hat{\alpha}_j$ as follows:

 This design ensures that the contribution of each adapter is modulated smoothly without causing drastic shifts in the output distribution.
 The specific DPS hyperparameters used in our ScaleZero-DPS experiments are detailed in Table~\ref{tab:hyperparams_dps_appendix}.